Lymphocytic choriomeningitis: Hamsters

 Pathogenesis occurs in the same manner in hamsters as in mice.
 Symptoms in hamsters are highly variable, and typically indicate that the pet has been infected and shedding the virus for several months.
 Early signs may include inactivity, loss of appetite, and a rough coat.
 As the disease progresses, the animal may experience weight loss, hunched posture, inflammation around the eyes, and eventually death.
 Alternatively, some infected hamsters may be asymptomatic.

-Rats

-Experimental intracerebral infection of suckling rats results in microcephaly, retinitis and the destruction of several brain regions, leading to permanent abnormalities of movement, coordination, vision and behavior.

-Primates

-LCMV causes callitrichid hepatitis in New World primates.
-The onset of the infection is nonspecific and may include fever, anorexia, dyspnea, weakness and lethargy.
-Jaundice is characteristic and petechial hemorrhages may develop.
-Prostration and death usually follow.
-Necropsy lesions in primates with callitrichid hepatitis show signs of jaundice, hepatomegaly, splenomegaly, and subcutaneous and intramuscular hemorrhages.
-Pleural and pericardial effusion, sometimes sanguineous, has also been reported.
-On histology, multifocal necrosis with acidophilic bodies and mild inflammatory infiltrates are typically found in the liver.

 Diagnosis

 As in humans, the sensitivity of testing methods for rodents contributes to the accuracy of diagnosis.
 LCMV is typically identified through serology.
 However, in an endemically infected colony, more practical methods include MAP (mouse antibody production) and PCR testing.
 Another means of diagnosis is introducing a known naïve adult mouse to the suspect rodent colony.
 The introduced mouse will seroconvert, allowing use of immunofluorescence antibody (IFA), MFIA or ELISA to detect antibodies.

 Treatment

 Immunosuppressive therapy has been effective in halting the disease for laboratory animals.